msedgren/cursing_less_talon/README.md

 ### Cutting
 - cut color shape key: cut the token at the specified color, shape, and key position.
   For example: `cut red square each` will cut the token with an e character with a red square above it.
+- cut current: cut the token at the current cursor position.
+  For example: `cut current` will cut the token where the cursor is currently positioned.
 - cut until color shape key: cut from the current location until the end (if beyond) or beginning (if behind) of the token at the specified color, shape, and key position.
   For example: `cut until yellow circle air` will select the token with an a character with a yellow circle above it.